MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR0d5f2dc74abee1c-Computation-Consolidated-Taxable-Income/section-1.1502-11.md

 |                 Sub Total                  | $10 |
 |        Consolidated taxable income         |$(20)|

-(d) Under paragraph (b)(2)(ii) of this section, S's $40 ordinary loss from Year 2 that is limited under this paragraph (b) is treated as a separate net operating loss arising in Year 2.
+(*4*) Under paragraph (b)(2)(ii) of this section, S's $40 ordinary loss from Year 2 that is limited under this paragraph (b) is treated as a separate net operating loss arising in Year 2.
 Similarly, $40 of the consolidated net capital loss from Year 1 attributable to S is treated as a separate net capital loss carried over from Year 1.
-Because S ceases to be a member, the $40 net operating loss from Year 2 and the $40 consolidated net capital loss from Year 1 are allocated to S under §§ 1.1502-21 and 1.1502-22, respectively (or § 1.1502-79A, as appropriate) and are carried to S's first separate return year.Example 3.
-Allocation of basis adjustments.(a) For Year 1, the P group has consolidated taxable income of $100.
+Because S ceases to be a member, the $40 net operating loss from Year 2 and the $40 consolidated net capital loss from Year 1 are allocated to S under §§ 1.1502-21 and 1.1502-22, respectively and are carried to S's first separate return year.

+(C) *Example 3.**Allocation of basis adjustments.*—

+(*1*) For Year 1, the P group has consolidated taxable income of $100.
 At the beginning of Year 2, P has a $40 basis in each of the 10 shares of S's stock.
 For Year 2, P has an $80 ordinary loss (determined without taking into account P's gain or loss from the disposition of S's stock) and S has an $80 ordinary loss.
 P sells 2 shares of S's stock for $85 each at the close of Year 2.

-(b) Under paragraph (b)(2)(i) of this section, the amount of the limitation on S's loss is determined by tentatively treating the P group as having a $160 consolidated net operating loss for Year 2.
+(*2*) Under paragraph (b)(2)(i) of this section, the amount of the limitation on S's loss is determined by tentatively treating the P group as having a $160 consolidated net operating loss for Year 2.
 Of this amount, $100 is carried back under section 172 and absorbed in Year 1 ($50 attributable to S and $50 attributable to P).
 Consequently, $30 of S's loss is limited under this paragraph (b).

-(c) Under paragraph (b)(2)(ii) of this section, the limitation under this paragraph (b) does not affect the absorption of P's $80 ordinary loss or $50 of S's ordinary loss.
+(*3*) Under paragraph (b)(2)(ii) of this section, the limitation under this paragraph (b) does not affect the absorption of P's $80 ordinary loss or $50 of S's ordinary loss.
 Consequently, P's basis in each share of S's stock is reduced from $40 to $35 under § 1.1502-32(b), and P recognizes a $100 gain from the sale of the 2 shares.
 Thus, the P group is treated as having a $30 unlimited net operating loss:

 |             Ordinary loss:              |      |
 |-----------------------------------------|------|